 All passport applicants at the Embassy of Sweden in Washington must be digitally photographed and fingerprinted on site at the time of the application.

 The Embassy is currently experiencing increased volumes of passport applications, please make sure to schedule an appointment well in advance of your travel.
-At the moment we are scheduling appointments for the beginning of October.

 Applications may no longer be submitted at the honorary consulates in the U.S., except for when the Embassy of Sweden offers this service at different consulates in the U.S. on certain dates through the mobile passport station.